Theyyam – A traditional performing art form of Malabar linked with coloured myths and folklore

 Role of ladies in Theyyam

 Ladies never wear kolam or perform this traditional art form.
 But they do the role of assistants.
 They often act as chorus to Thottampattu.
-Yet in Kaliyattam Streekooth is present.
-Yet in Kaliyattom of Pazhayangadi, Cherukunnu, Thekkumbad and Kulom Thaayakavu, Koothu is traditionally performed by women, and the right to perform is passed over to next generation.
+Yet in Kaliyattam, Streekooth is present.
+In Kaliyattom of Pazhayangadi, Cherukunnu, Thekkumbad and Kulom Thaayakavu, Koothu is traditionally performed by women, and the right to perform is passed over to next generation.
 It’s also known by the names, Devakoothu or Vallikoothu.

 Face makeup known as Mukhamezhuthu